Three people transported to hospital after multi-vehicle crash in Hartford

 Hartford Fire officials say companies responded to a report of a three-car motor vehicle crash with injuries at around 9:45 p.m.
 Upon arrival, fire crews saw five cars involved, with three of them parked.

-There were also reports of a gun involved, so the fire companies were staged until Hartford Police declared the scene safe.

 One person was extricated from a vehicle within five minutes.
-They were unconscious but breathing while being transported to the hospital, fire officials said.
+Fire officials say they were unconscious but breathing while being transported to the hospital.

-Another person was reportedly stabbed and also transported to the Hospital.
-A total of three people were transported to the hospital.
+A person was reportedly stabbed and transported to the Hospital.
+In total, three people were taken to the hospital.
+The extent of their injuries is unknown at this time.

-Collins Street will be shut down between Garden & Sumner for at least two hours for extensive vehicle accident cleanup.
+Collins Street was shut down between Garden & Sumner for at least two hours for extensive vehicle accident cleanup.
+The road has reopened at this time.

-No further information is available at this time.
-Hartford Police Department is handling the investigation.